 8 Limit Smoked meat and fish, prawns and anchovies

-Many cheeses are high in salt.
+Many kinds of cheese are high in salt.
 Limit processed varieties and choose strong flavours so that only small amounts are required to achieve the desired flavour in a dish.

 Remember children still have a requirement for salt.
 It plays a vital role in transporting water around the body, and in transmitting messages between the brain and the rest of the body.
 However, as with most things, too much salt can lead to increased risk of raised blood pressure, higher risk of heart attack, kidney disease and stroke, so it’s worth teaching children to eat within safe limits.

-If you enjoyed this post join my newsletter for future updates on workshops, discounts for nutrition consultations and future blog posts.
+If you enjoyed this post then subscribe to my blog and podcast for future updates on masterclasses and future blog posts.